revathypm/c-programming-practice/README.md

 # c-programming-practice
-it include programs for prcaticing c programming
+it include programs for practicing basic c programming